yen223/ProjectEuler/README.md

 ProjectEuler
 ============

-My solutions for Project Euler, written in Haskell
+My solutions for Project Euler, written in Haskell and Ruby